All Episodes

 Do you think our intelligence community needs an overhaul?

-Yeah, I think Sean, it needs a reprioritization.
+Yeah, I think, Sean, it needs a reprioritization.

-Uh and then finally, and this is something that I think the one of the most unreported headlines right now, uh, in the cyber space.
+And then finally, and this is something that I think one of the most unreported headlines right now in the cyberspace, first there was Volt Typhoon, which was essentially cyber time bombs in our critical infrastructure that we discovered.

-So it's one thing to be stealing, it's another thing to be spying, but it's another thing to actually have the ability to destroy our water system, our ports, our grid.
+It's another thing to be spying, but it's another thing to actually have the ability to destroy our water system, our ports, our grid.

-Uh, and the response has been, frankly, feckless.
+And the response has been, frankly, feckless.

-You know, when the Soviets were were building up their missiles in the 1950s, we didn't try to build the most perfect defense.
+You know, when the Soviets were building up their missiles in the 1950s, we didn't try to build the most perfect defense.

-We need to take a hard look at that at both cyber and space, uh, because in every war game, the first shots are fired in cyber and in space, and often it's checkmate uh because it's destroying our entire fabric of our economy.
+We need to take a hard look at that at both cyber and space, because in every war game, the first shots are fired in cyber and in space.

 We're prepared to help him do that.

-But I think it's just our cyber uh and our intelligence community has got to get their legs back underneath them.
+But I think it's just our cyber and our intelligence community has got to get their legs back underneath them.

 Yeah.

-Oh the drones, I should call them, and and all of this.
+Let me ask you about the spy balloon, or the drones, I should call them, and all of this.

-How how is it possible?
+How is it possible?

-The first sighting was November the eighteenth.
+The first sighting was November the 18th.

 They're flying at low altitudes.